Whiteknight/ParserObjects/docs/index.md

 1. `.GetNext()` gets the next item from the stream and advances the stream one position
 1. `.Peek()` returns the next item from the stream but does not advance the stream
 1. `.PutBack(T item)` pushes the item onto the head of the stream.
-They can be retrieved again with `.GetNext()` or `.Peek()`, first-in, first-out.
+It can be retrieved again with `.GetNext()` or `.Peek()`, first-in, last-out.
 1. `.CurrentLocation` returns an approximate description of the current location in the source.
 If the source is a text file, for example, the location will include file name, line and column.
 1. `.IsAtEnd` returns true if the sequence is at the end, false otherwise

 A sequence is expected to always return a result even when it is at the end.
 A sequence should define some kind of sentinel value that can be returned when the sequence is at the end.
+This sentinel is usually a default value such as `null`, `'\0'` or `0`.

 ### `IParseResult<T>`

-The `IParseResult<T>` abstraction represents the result of a parser.
+The `IParseResult<T>` abstraction represents the result of a parser execution.

 1. `.Success` a boolean flag which says whether the parse succeeded or failed.
 1. `.Value` the result value of the parse.
 If `.Success` is false, this value is invalid and should not be used.